Automation And Robotics, Entertainment, Magellan Ic

 Automated lighting fixtures are becoming more complicated with each new generation of musical and theatrical performance.
-In addition to basic pan & tilt motion of the light, additional motion control axes control filter wheels, focus, and a plethora of special effects axes.
-How do we build an eight axis motion controller that supports centralized synchronization and a mix of power levels, while keeping costs low and the overall control package very compact?
+In addition to basic pan and tilt motion of the light, additional motion control axes control filter wheels, focus, and a plethora of special effects axes.
+How do we build an eight-axis motion controller that supports centralized synchronization and a mix of power levels, while keeping costs low and the overall control package very compact?

 Figure 1: Automated Lighting Solution

 In this application, two four-axis Magellan® Motion Control ICs from Performance Motion Devices (PMD Corp.) are used to provide all motion control functions.
 One of the Magellan ICs controls two brushless DC motors and two step motors, and the other controls four step motors as shown in the figure above.
 The Magellan ICs, an ARM-based microprocessor, a small keypad with LCD, and all associated peripheral circuitry are packed onto an 8" x 10.5" control board.

 Two different types of amplifiers are used.
 Off-the-shelf brushless DC amplifiers drive the pan and tilt motors, and are connected to a Magellan via its SPI (Serial Peripheral Interface) output, which is driven by low cost dual serial D/As and op-amps that output +/-10 V. The remaining six axes are driven by on-board dedicated step motor amplifiers.
 These low-cost ICs accept an analog current reference for each motor phase from the Magellan IC, and provide current control as well as fast/slow decay control for higher step motor performance.